Chart Color Schemes

 Pakenham - North West features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 81.5% of all households, including 42.3% couples with children, 24.9% couples without children, and 13.4% single parent families.
-Non-family households make up the remaining 18.5%, with lone person households at 16.0% and group households comprising 2.4% of the total.
-The median household size is 2.9 people, which is larger than the Greater Melbourne average of 2.8.
+Non-family households account for the remaining 18.5%, with lone person households at 16.0% and group households comprising 2.4%.
+The median household size is 2.9 people, larger than the Greater Melbourne average of 2.8.

 Frequently Asked Questions - Households